 Recycling is a great way to help reduce waste, carbon emissions and the need for mining new materials.
-Curbside recycling programs have made it easier than ever to recycle from the comfort of your own home.
-However, many people recycle improperly, which results in many items ending up in landfills, anyway.
+Curbside recycling programs have made it very simple to recycle from the comfort of your own home.
+However it’s unfortunate that many will recycle improperly.

 **Click to auto-scroll by section

 - Intro to Curbside Recycling

 - What Goes in the Curbside Recycling Bin?